oktadev/okta-blog/_source/_posts/2022-01-13-mobile-sso.md

 ## Solution: how to remove the extra prompt

-Now that we've reviewed the evolution of iOS browser behavior , and explored the rationale for the changes, let's look at solutions to improve the user experience.
+Now that we've reviewed the evolution of iOS browser behavior, and explored the rationale for the changes, let's look at solutions to improve the user experience.

 ### Solution to problem two